 Connecting Planning and Execution through Faster Feedback

 However, this may sound easier than it is.
-To collect feedback early in the delivery process also means to deliver in smaller batches and not just at the end of the project – a shift in the overall process execution.
+Collecting feedback early in the delivery process also means delivering in smaller batches and not just at the end of the project – a shift in the overall process execution.
 The benefit is, this approach, also known as Agile, has already been proven successful in the software development world.
-So there is no need for guessing or assuming if it is worth adapting it.
+So there is no need to guess or assume if it is worth adapting it.

 Currently, there are over 70 variations, all of them characterized by structuring tasks into short phases of work and frequent evaluation and adaption of plans.